-To satisfy its public benefit obligations the School will
+To satisfy its public benefit obligations the School will:

-- Provide means tested bursary and scholarship places to assist children from lower income or otherwise disadvantaged families to benefit from the School's activities - To continue to develop collaborative working arrangements with appropriate charities and other educational bodies to provide access to School facilities for those who are unable to attend the School itself as fee paying pupils. - Develop our 'Teaching Links' programme and working with local state schools (on hold during the pandemic)
+- Provide means tested bursary and scholarship places to assist children from lower income or otherwise disadvantaged families to benefit from the School's activities - To continue to develop collaborative working arrangements with appropriate charities and other educational bodies to provide access to School facilities for those who are unable to attend the School itself as fee paying pupils.

-The School actively promotes links with local charities and state schools to help the pupils at Saint Ronan's understand the social context of their education.
+The School actively promotes links with local charities and state schools which also helps the pupils at Saint Ronan's to understand the social context of their education.
 Ross Andrew, Deputy Head with a managerial responsibility for community links, has been Hawkhurst Parish Council's Schools' Co-ordinator since 2009.